ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 17:52 But another thing we *could* have known in 1900, was something *very* important, and it's that this quantum of action, Planck's constant, which has units of action, which is energy times time, is intimately related to Boltzmann's constant.
 And Boltzmann's constant has units of energy over temperature.

 18:21 But this wasn't actually understood until the 1950s.
-No one really figured that this out.
+No one really figured this out.
 There was this relation until the 1950s.
 And when it was figured out, it was figured out by a guy named **Gian-Carlo Wick**.
 And he introduced this notion of the **Wick rotation** by realizing that if you have an equation in classical physics, and in it, there's the term one over KT, you can always replace that one over KT with this other expression, "*it* over h bar" (H bar is just h divided by two pi), and you'll get an equation that's valid in quantum theory.